 - HO-8: This type of policy is geared towards older homes.

-When it comes to insuring a home in Washington, you’ll also want to assess how close to the Cascadia subduction zone your property is.
+When insuring a home in Washington, you’ll also want to assess how close to the Cascadia subduction zone your property is.
 The odds are good that you’ll want to add earthquake coverage to your policy.
 The easiest way to do this is to get an HO-3 policy with your insurer and request earthquake coverage as an add-on.
 Other add-ons to consider for Washington state are ice, snow and flooding.

 Common causes of home insurance losses in Washington